camunda-community-hub/camunda-platform-7-keycloak/examples/sso-kubernetes/README.md

 1. Start Keycloak Server as described below.
 2. Run this project as Spring Boot App.
 3. Point a new private window of your browser to ``localhost:8080/camunda``
-4. Login with camunda@accso.de / camunda1!
+4. Login with camunda / camunda1!
 5. Choose the admin console and browse users and groups from Keycloak

 ### Keycloak server - local test setup